mike-lischke/antlr4ng/ReadMe.md

 ## Benchmarks

 This runtime is monitored for performance regressions.
-The following table shows the results of the benchmarks run on last release:
+The following tables show the results of the benchmarks previously run on the JS runtime and on last release of this one.
+Warm times were taken from 5 runs with the 2 slowest stripped off and averaged.

 Pure JavaScript release (with type definitions):